Variety of treatments in your London bridge dental clinic

 Tooth decay, in its early stages, is potentially reversible.
 However, once the organic makeup of the tooth enamel has been damaged, a cavity will develop.
 The subsequent decaying tissue must then be removed and the cavity filled.

-Modern dentistry has come on leaps and bounds over the last decade and today we have a range of tough amalgam-free composite (white) fillings which match the shade of your tooth perfectly.
+Modern dentistry has come on leaps and bounds over the last decade and today, in our dental clinic in London Bridge, we have a range of tough amalgam-free composite (white) fillings which match the shade of your tooth perfectly.
 Moreover, contemporary dental techniques mean that highly retentive fillings can bond to the tooth with minimal cavity preparation and maximum tooth preservation.
 As a result, we keep drilling to a minimum.

 Root Canal Treatments